altgans/altgans.github.io/src/posts/linux-setup.md

-NOTE when in doubt about packages that mess with internet, disable and restart before deleting, in case they are required to make the internet work on your machine ... :) installed `marktext` (for markdown writing; but could also configure nvim or Obsidian to do the job) thinking about `pinta`, but don't see the need (editing images, also have `krita`) TODO set up PDF viewer/editor (Document Viewer, Xournal, Firefox/Zen) TODO see if I want to switch to Cascadia font (interstingly also the default font choide of Omarchy.. :))
+NOTE when in doubt about packages that mess with internet, disable and restart before deleting, in case they are required to make the internet work on your machine ... :) installed `marktext` (for markdown writing; but could also configure nvim or Obsidian to do the job) thinking about `pinta`, but don't see the need (editing images, also have `krita`)
+TODO: set up PDF viewer/editor (Document Viewer, Xournal, Firefox/Zen)
+TODO: see if I want to switch to Cascadia font (interstingly also the default font choide of Omarchy.. :))
-TODO reinstall arch with disk encryption? :)
+TODO: reinstall arch with disk encryption? :)

 2025-10-21 22:31
 set a few fish abbrevs and aliases